seedstack/website/content/docs/seed/manual/rest/index.md

 # Exception handling

-Exception handling is an important part in the design of an API.
+Exception handling is an important part of API design.
-Because it allow you to provide meaningful status codes and messages to the client and avoid to dump stacktrace in your HTTP response.
+Carefully designed error handling will allow you to provide meaningful status codes and messages to the client and avoid to dump stacktraces in your HTTP response.
-Using JAX-RS there is two ways of handling exception.
+There are two ways of handling exception with JAX-RS:

 * Create a custom exception extending `WebApplicationException`.